LA-Pineda/Associative-Memory-Experiments/README.md

 * RAM: 16GB

 ### Requeriments
-Before using it, you must install the following libraries:
+The following libraries need to be installed beforehand:
 * joblib
 * matplotlib
 * numpy
 * theano

 ### Data
-The data that was used for this test was obtained from http://yann.lecun.com/exdb/mnist/ you can run the download_mnist.sh scrip to obtain it, however, it is provided by this repository.
+The data that was used for this test was obtained from http://yann.lecun.com/exdb/mnist/

+This data is downloaded by the script "download_mnist.sh".

+All files are provided with the exception of

+/mnist/train-images-idx3-ubyte.gz

+due to its size.

+However, this file is downloades directly by the script.

 ### Use

 To use just run the following command in the source directory

     python3 main_test_associative.py